 We import the raw material (the sugarcane) from Brazil and then the lid and the bottle are both made in no waste plants in Sweden.
 All the workers have great working conditions following Swedish law.

 Best piece of advice you have ever received?

-A former boss that is a mentor of mine from when I worked in the US.
-I was young, I think only 25 and was hired to close an office and move what was left to another location.
-I had to let someone go that had made the transfer after only 3 months.
-I was devastated and my boss told me “in Business you have to focus on the good you do and don’t let the rest get to you, think of all the families we are giving a job, health insurance and a future to”.
-It hit me HOW powerful business is and the impact that it can have on people’s lives.
+It is from former boss that is a mentor of mine from when I worked in the US.
+I was young, I think only 25, and was hired to close an office and move what was left to another location.
+I had to let someone go that had made the transfer after only three months.
+I was devastated and my boss told me that “in business you have to focus on the good you do and don’t let the rest get to you, think of all the families we are giving a job, health insurance and a future to”.
+It hit me just how powerful business is and the impact that it can have on people’s lives.

 One tip you'd give to others who are wanting to start their own business?